srknea/hackathon/README.md

 # Movie Search

-This project is about movie search.
-I used TMDB API for movie data.
+This project is about movie searches.
+TMDB API is used for movie data.

 ### Demo
 ![Alt Text](/overview.gif)